mouserd/neblio-slack-bot/README.md

 ### Slack

-This project requires a private Slack instance, after all, you don't really want someone else being able to control and view details about your raspberry Pi and Neblio wallet.
+This project requires a *PRIVATE* Slack instance, after all, *you really don't want someone else being able to control and view details about your raspberry Pi and Neblio wallet*.

 To setup your private Slack, simply:

 1. Follow the instructions to create your very own Slack workspace: [https://slack.com/create](https://slack.com/create)